 Wesley and Sini Mathews, the adoptive parents of deceased 3-year-old Sherin Mathews, have lost all rights to see their biological 4-year-old daughter, for now.

-The court has found aggravated circumstances and has denied the Mathews parents of seeing their biological child until a former civil trial has taken place.
+The court has found aggravated circumstances and has denied the Mathews parents of seeing their biological child until a formal civil trial has taken place.

 CPS does not have to provide any family reunification services at this time.